ecoli.library.parquet_emitter

 emit(data)[source]

-Flattens emit dictionary by concatenating nested key names with double underscores (:py:func:~.flatten_dict), serializes flattened emit with orjson, and writes newline-delimited JSONs in a temporary file to be batched for some number of timesteps before conversion to Parquet by json_to_parquet().
+Flattens emit dictionary by concatenating nested key names with double underscores (flatten_dict()), buffers it in memory, and writes to a Parquet file upon buffering a configurable number of emits.

 The output directory (config["out_dir"] or config["out_uri"]) will have the following structure: